-This year's report was prepared by the environmental supervisor with assistance from the environmental division manager, beach services supervisor's staff, and the environmental specialists responsible for data management and management of the lighting program.
-The geographical information systems department in conjunction with data obtained from other county departments, and the MTPs also provided valuable data which are helpful in summarizing the activities and programs conducted on SJC beaches during the 2023 season.
+This year's report was prepared by the environmental supervisor with assistance from the environmental specialists responsible for data management and management of the lighting program.
+The geographical information systems department in conjunction with data obtained from other county departments, and the MTPs also provided valuable data which are helpful in summarizing the activities and programs conducted on SJC beaches during the 2024 season.